SwiftGGTeam/the-swift-programming-language-in-chinese/RevisionHistory/RevisionHistory.rst

   to the :ref:`Subscripts_TypeSubscripts` section.

 * Updated the :ref:`Initialization_MemberwiseInitializersForStructureTypes` section,
-  now that the memberwise structure initializer supports omitting parameters for properties that have a default value.
+  now that memberwise initializers support omitting parameters for properties that have a default value.

 * Added information about dynamic members